qnx-ports/build-files/ports/gtsam/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/data/home/qnxuser/gtsam/lib

 #Run test binary
 cd ~/gtsam/test         #NOTE: ~ will direct you to the current user's home directory,
                         #which may be incorrect depending on your choices above.
                         #Navigate to /data/home to see all user home directories
 ./run_tests.sh
 ```

-**Note:** The following checks are disabled, as they fail due to floating point error.
+**Note:** The following tests fail due to floating point error, and are not indicative of an error.
-- testDataset: Read and Write
-- testSerializationDataset: non-binary comparison
-- testEssentialMatrixFactor: two 3D point tests
+- testSfmData lines 134, 144, 156

 **Note:** The following tests are modified to work in QNX.